deco3500-2017/Team-Unfit/Wk12 Standup.md

 - In the challenge page people can challenge others for money contribution.

 FeiSn:
--Work on the design of the homepage.
+- Work on the design of the homepage.
--Finish the chating page in the prototype.
+- Finish the chating page in the prototype.
--Find some suitable icons for the homepage buttons.
+- Find some suitable icons for the homepage buttons.

 Kian: